Texas Sales Tax and Use Tax

 If you are not sure if you have established nexus in Texas, you can usually get free help by contacting the Texas Comptroller of Public Accounts.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Texas.
 Click here for listing of recommended resources.

 Special rules applying to Texas sales tax and use taxes

 - Finance charges are exempt from sales tax, when stated separately.

 - Clothing is taxed at the same rate as the general sales tax.

-Since Texas legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of TX state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Texas legislators can vote to change the Texas sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of TX state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Texas sales tax jurisdictions.